mars-protocol/mips/MIP/MIP0/MIP0.md

 Externally referenced materials are not MIP content and are not ratified when a MIP becomes Accepted unless it is explicitly stated otherwise in an MIP Component specification.

+### MIP0: Lifecycle Exceptions

+In the case of an MRC that aims to fix a smart contract vulnerability, the MRC can be published without a specific title or description or what it aims to solve and subsequently amended in case the on-chain proposal associated with it passes.

+This is to ensure that the vulnerability targeted by the MRC is not exploited prior to governance applying a fix.

 ### MIP0: MIP Templates

 ### Technical MIP Template